FOSSEE/sdes-stscripts/Latex/Latex3/latex_basics_and_structure_script.rst

 ..
 R9

-We add the LaTeX commands, that specify the title and the author of the document.
-When we compile the document shown to an output file and view it we notice that output is, as seen no different from not adding the fields of title and author.
-We need to add another command to actually show the title author and date in the output document.
-The part of the file before the
+We add the title, the author and the date to the document before the
-\begin{document} command is called the preamble, and is used to "configure" the LaTeX typesetter and change various parameters for typesetting.
+\begin{document} directive.
+We compile the document to see if the details appear in the document, but they donot.

 ..
 L10